Teen Dating Violence

 • Humiliate you

-• Tell you what to wear/how to do your hair
+• Tell you what to wear or how to style your hair

-• Blame you for anything that goes wrong
+• Blame you for everything that goes wrong

-• Have an explosive temper or sudden mood swings
+• Have explosive temper outbursts or sudden mood swings

 • Tell you no one else will ever love you

-• Control your money or don’t want you to work/earn money
+• Control your money or prevent you from working

-• Check your phone, email, or social networks without permission or demand your passwords
+• Monitor your phone, email, or social media without permission

-Here is a short video by Jewish Women International (JWI) showing how abusive behaviors by a dating partner often develop.
+Watch this short video by Jewish Women International showing how abusive behaviors often develop.

 • Missing school or work

-• Increased risk of future victimization and/or homelessness
+• Increased risk of future victimization or homelessness

-• Respect your dating partners and expect respect from them
+• Respect your partner and expect respect in return

-• Examine your behaviors and those of your dating partner
+• Reflect on your own behaviors and those of your partner

 • Intervene: